Cyberpunk creator Mike Pondsmith talks about the early days of making RPGs

 As PAX's keynote speaker, Cyberpunk creator Mike Pondsmith took a half-hour this weekend to talk about how he first got interested in games, how he eventually began creating his own RPGs, and some of the differences he sees between designing tabletop games and videogames.

-You can watch the keynote embedded below (and you should—not only is Pondsmith filled with insight and great stories, he's got an extremely enjoyable and soothing voice).
+You can watch the keynote embedded at the bottom of this article (and you should—not only is Pondsmith filled with insight and great stories, he's got an extremely enjoyable and soothing voice).

+Pondsmith begins by talking about his early days of playing fantasy RPGs like Chainmail and Dungeons & Dragons.
+In fact, Pondsmith met his future wife, Lisa, during a D&D campaign DM'd by her boyfriend at the time, who kept trying to kill off Pondsmith's character.
+(Lisa would later create Cyberpunk's clown gang The Bozos.)

-Pondsmith begins by relating his early days of playing fantasy RPGs like Dungeons & Dragons and Chainmail, as well as sci-fi RPG Traveller, which inspired him to begin tinkering with the "house rules" and designing his own games.
+Pondsmith then began playing sci-fi RPG Traveller, which inspired him to start tinkering with the "house rules" and begin designing his own games.
+"I began to think differently about games," he said.
+"I began to look at how they go together, why are they fun, what are the elements of entertainment, what are the elements of storytelling, what are the elements of building a world?"

 Pondsmith said he tries to be friendly to aspiring game designers too, "because I feel like I have to pass it on for all the people in the industry who were willing to put up with me asking dumb questions and give me really good advice."